careers-leela/StockMarket/Readme.md

 would decouple the write-heavy transaction processing from immediate database updates.
-Instead of performing synchronous writes and updates to the relational database, transactions can be **published to a message broker (e.g., Kafka or RabbitMQ)**, which will asynchronously persist the data to a **NoSQL store like Cassandra,** optimized for high write volumes.
+Instead of performing synchronous writes and updates to the relational database, transactions can be **published to a message broker (e.g., NATS or Kafka)**, which will asynchronously persist the data to a **NoSQL store like Cassandra,** which is optimized for high write volumes.

 **Optimized Read Strategy**